sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(isSmall('5')).toBe(false)
 -->

-Here, we have three clauses that compare the `size` variable to three different values, and this makes the values we compare it to far apart.
-Instead, we can group them in an array and use the `includes()` array method:
+Here, we have three clauses that compare the `size` variable to three different values, making the values we compare it to far apart.
+Instead, we can group them into an array and use the `includes()` array method:

 ```js
 const isSmall = size => ['1', '2', '3'].includes(size);